-National Update: As of Week 40, influenza activity remains at interseasonal levels across the country.
+National Update: As of Week 42, influenza activity remains at interseasonal levels across the country.
 The majority of regions in Canada reported no influenza activity.
-All indicators of influenza activity is at low levels, as expected for this time of year.
-Influenza A has been the most common influenza virus.
-Influenza A(H1N1) and A(H3N2) are co-circulating.
+All indicators of influenza activity is increasing but at low levels as expected for this time of year.
+Influenza A(H1N1)pdm09 appears to be the most common circulating subtype.

-International Update: As of Week 40, seasonal influenza activity has been low overall across the United States.
-Over half the states and areas reported sporadic influenza activity and only two states reported localized influenza outbreaks.
+International Update: As of Week 42, seasonal influenza activity has been low overall across the United States.
+Four states reported local influenza activity and the other areas continued to report sporadic activity.